-The statistics are available in various formats and views depending on the URI used to access them.
-For example, if the statistics channel is configured to listen on 127.0.0.1 port 8888, then the statistics are accessible in XML format at http://127.0.0.1:8888/ or http://127.0.0.1:8888/-xml.
-A CSS file is included which can format the XML statistics into tables when viewed with a stylesheet-capable browser, and into charts and graphs using the Google Charts API when using a javascript-capable browser.
+If the statistics channel is configured to listen on 127.0.0.1 port 8888, then the statistics are accessible in XML format at http://127.0.0.1:8888/xml.
+A CSS file is included which can format the XML statistics into tables when viewed with a stylesheet-capable browser.
+When BIND 9 is configured with --enable-newstats, a new XML schema is used (version 3) which adds additional zone statistics and uses a flatter tree for more efficient parsing.
+The stylesheet included uses the Google Charts API to render data into into charts and graphs when using a javascript-capable browser.